toondegryse/hq_ETL/README.md

-ETL on an online hotel booking platform
+ETL for a booking platform